Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 1996

-Rodriguez leads the AL with a .358 batting average and became the youngest-ever All Star.
+Rodriguez leads the AL with a .358 batting average and at 20 years and 11 months old becomes the youngest-ever shortstop to play in the MLB All-Star Game.

-Production on Selena, starring Lopez in her breakout role, the role she had insisted she was meant to play, of slain Tejano singer Selena Quintanilla, gets underway.
+Production on Selena, starring Lopez in her breakout role of slain Tejano singer Selena Quintanilla, the role she had insisted she was meant to play, gets underway.

 United Archives/ullstein bild via Getty Images